joinmarket-webui/jamdocs/docs/interface/03-earn.md

 Use the 'Earn' tab to earn [sats][sats] by offering liquidity to other market participants.
 You will be acting as a [market maker][maker].
 Creating a [fidelity bond][bond] is recommended.
+In Jam, takers pay 100% of the mining fees: as a market maker, you will not pay anything.
+Just profit!

 [sats]: /glossary/#sats
 [bond]: /glossary/#fidelity-bond